WyldResearchLtd/Ligger.spritebuilder/README.md

 * create callback to update Leaderboard in realtime (rather than at launch)- then remove blockng call on LiggerBoard UI startup

-* the Service logging should include timestamp and craete verboce mode for logging full objects
+* the Service logging should include timestamp and create verbose mode for logging full objects

 * New Icons for swipe, touch, audio on/off, touchpad arrows
 * flowers as bullet points